canada-ca/cloud-guardrails-gcp/guardrails-validation/README.md

 gsutil cp gs://$MY_BUCKET_NAME/resource_inventory.json ./assets
 ```

-6.Setup locally or Build the container
+6. Setup locally or Build the container

-### Local Install

 To install the dependancies locally you can run the `install.sh` file.
 This will download `conftest` and put it in `/usr/local/bin`.

 To confirm that the install was successful run `conftest --version`, you should get output similar to the following:
 ```
 Version: 0.21.0
 Commit: 125160d